MattTimms/up_woolies/README.md

 * 👩‍💼 Talk to someone about Woolworths' API
     * I tried reaching out to Woolworths to talk about their API: EverdayRewards support, Quantium (the tech subsidiary managing the program), even cold-messaged people on LinkedIn associate with WooliesX.
 No luck.
+* ⚡ Talk to someone about Up Bank's smart receipts
+    * A friend pointed out on [The Tree of Up](https://up.com.au/tree/) a leaf call _smart receipts_ & the existing integration with AfterPay.
+It would be interesting to hear how it was implemented, & if this proof-of-concept shares any similarities.
 * 👫 Support 2Up
     * Please read [help wanted](#help-wanted) on how you can help push for API support of 2Up.
 * ⚖ Interpret item weights